-WE HAVE UPDATED OUR DAYLILY OFFERINGS.
-Prices have been reduced on a significant number of cultivars.
+WE HAVE UPDATED OUR DAYLILY OFFERINGS FOR 2019.
+Prices have been reduced (sometimes as much as 50%) on a significant number of cultivars.
 Some cultivars formerly noted as "held for increase" are now available.
 Most of the daylilies still marked as such are new acquisitions.
 We list these to inform our visitors of cultivars that will be available in succeeding years.

 Visitors are always welcome.
 Please contact us (see contact info at the bottom of this page) to make arrangements for your visit.

 If you haven't already done so, be sure to click the BLOG link at the top of this page for additional information and commentary.

 In 2014 we launched our website and first offered some of our daylilies for sale online.
 We're pleased with the enthusiastic response we've received from our customers and visitors.
 Click on the PLANTS link at the top of this page and then on DAYLILIES to view our offerings.
 Stock for some cultivars may be low, so BE SURE TO CONTACT US FOR AVAILABILITY before you place an order.
 If a cultivar you are interested in is marked "Sold Out" or "Held for Increase," please inquire about availability.
 We may be able to hold one for you at current prices to be shipped at a later date.
 Information on each cultivar appears in the following order:

 Ploidy (Diploid or tetraploid)

 PLEASE CONTACT US (EMAIL BELOW) BEFORE ORDERING TO CONFIRM AVAILABILITY.